 Earnings to include

 - Total T4 earnings: the total earnings of your employee’s T4 slips, (line 14 of your total T4 Summary filed with Canada Revenue Agency (CRA).
 Deduct non-insurable earnings for out of province workers, severance, etc. (see non-insurable earnings).

 - Other earnings not on T4: includes, but not limited to, casual/occasional labour and earnings on your employees’ T4A.
 For more information, see appendix I of our Determining insurable earnings policy.
-Dividends paid to nonexempt corporate officers in the construction industry are insurable.
+Dividends paid to nonexempt executive officers in the construction industry are insurable.

 - Optional insurance: sole proprietors, independent operators, partners and executive officers that work outside the construction industry are not automatically covered by WSIB benefits unless they apply for optional insurance.

 Earnings to deduct